Equidistribution of rational subspaces and their shapes: The dynamical version of the theorem in codimension at least 3

-As mentioned in the introduction, our aim is to translate Theorem \ref{thm:equidistrmoduli-better} into a statement concerning weak${}^\ast$ limits of orbit measures on an adequate adelic homogeneous space.
-We do so as follows.
-Let $k, n-k \geq 3$.
-Given $L \in \Grk(\Q)$ we use the notation and choices in \S\ref{sec:notationforsubsp} as well as the groups introduced in \S\ref{sec:stabilizers} (and \S\ref{sec:groupsdef}).
+As mentioned in the introduction, our aim is to translate the main theorems into a statement concerning weak${}^\ast$ limits of orbit measures on an adequate adelic homogeneous space.
+In this and the next section we shall establish these equidistribution theorems for orbit measures.
+This section treats the case $k, n-k \geq 3$.

 In the following we call a sequence of subspaces $L_i \in \Grk(\Q)$ \emph{admissible} if \begin{enumerate} \item $\disc_Q(L_i) \to \infty$ as $i \to \infty$, \item $\disc(\tilde{q}_{L_i}) \to \infty$ as $i \to \infty$, \item $\disc(\tilde{q}_{L_i^\perp}) \to \infty$ as $i \to \infty$, and \item there exists a prime $p$ such that $\StSpin_{L_i}(\Q_p)$ is strongly isotropic for all $i$. \end{enumerate}